 Please know that there is hope for a life free of your fentanyl addiction.
 At HIR, you’ll join other residents and staff who understand where you are and can help you beat this addiction once and for all.

 One HIR resident who was addicted to pain pills and cocaine recently shared, “I have never been to rehab in my life, and I was so afraid of detox and being miserable without pills and drugs.
-I wish I [had come] to HIR sooner, because they made it so easy for me.
+I wish I to HIR sooner, because they made it so easy for me.

 If you or a family member is considering treatment, I will highly suggest HIR.
 They have the best staff to accommodate your needs and are very compassionate and accommodating.”